abv/icedcoffeesort/README.md

 - note median-milkyness
 - perform secondary scan grouping coffees into `lighter` and `darker` than median-milkyness buckets
 - apply mental quicksort separately to each bucket
-- if there are black iced coffees, sort form icy/diluted to dark sludge and append to list
+- if there are black iced coffees, sort from icy/diluted to dark sludge and append to list